-The pupils work through a booklet in Life Studies lessons in preparation for the second year Careers Day.
-This is an afternoon where we have representatives from over 20 different industries and businesses give presentations and talk to the pupils about what they do on a daily basis in their jobs.
+The pupils work through a booklet in Life Studies lessons in preparation for the Second Year Careers Day.
+This is an afternoon where we have representatives from over 20 different industries and businesses who give presentations and talk to the pupils about what they do on a daily basis in their jobs.
 This gives the pupils a real insight into careers they may be interested in and possibly some they had not thought about.

 Following on from the Careers afternoon the previous year, the Third Year pupils continue to do research on GCSE courses and possible careers during their Life Studies lessons.
 The pupils will also spend time in the Careers room either during lessons or during a lunch time session.
 The Careers advisors are on hand to answer any questions that they may have.
 The pupils are also invited to attend any career talks that are held at lunch time.
 The Careers staff are present at the Third Year Options Evening and are happy to answer questions from both pupils and parents.

 In the Fourth Year the pupils start work on an action plan which identifies their skills and strengths and areas that they wish to develop and improve.
 They continue to research and formulate ideas about what careers they might wish to pursue.
 Every two years we hold a Careers Convention with over 20 universities and 40 different job areas represented.
 Pupils in the Fourth Year and above are invited to this with their parents and have the opportunity to find out about various careers and study options.